fantasyui-com/online-marketplace/README.md

 - Secure whitelisted-input forms via hash key in the form.
 - Autorotate any needed secret-keys to prevent 'put your secret key here' secrets.

+### Threat Review

+#### 1. Injection

+All input values are validated.
+Only pre-configured values are allowed.
+Stray input is not allowed and results in request being denied.

+Areas for Improvement:
+- Use multiple data validators to lower the risk of letting through malicious input due to third-party bugs.

+#### 2. Broken/Misconfigured Authentication/Session

+The authentication cookie is encrypted and tamper-proof.
+The forms use csrf protection.

+Areas for Improvement:
+- Use multiple csrf validators to lower the risk of letting through malicious input due to third-party bugs.
+- Create a security configuration tester report.
+  - verify that all forms use csrf.
+  - verify that secret encryption keys are rotated frequently (black list old keys).

+#### 3. XSS Attacks

+Template engine (views) have been downgraded to a simple HTML renderer.
+The renderer uses context sensitive (inHTMLData, inSingleQuotedAttr, inDoubleQuotedAttr, inUnQuotedAttr) string filters in all instances.

+Areas for Improvement:
+- Create a security configuration tester report.
+  - verify that all templates use XSS filters when printing values.

+#### 4. Reference Switching Attack

+Only one reference is kept, in one place.

+User id/username is the only piece of information that is kept between requests.
+It is stored in an encrypted and tamper proof cookie on the client side.

+Areas for Improvement:
+- Use multiple data validators to lower the risk of letting through malicious input due to third-party bugs.
+In this instance use a mechanism that will specifically monitor for a switched reference.
+This is only a backup measure (Belt and Suspenders kind of thing.)

+#### 5. Security Misconfiguration

+The server configuration file is easy to read, but the system will eventually have a secondary measure in the form of a security configuration tester and report tool. dr.security.js in addition to test.js (or hack.js as it should correctly be refered to)

+#### 6. Limited Data Exposure

+The only ```required``` piece of information is password which is encrypted.

+The ```optional``` sensitive data kept on the server is email, first name, last name.

+Data that can be exposed during a compromised user account:

+- username
+- email
+- first name
+- last name
+- list of purchased fi  les
+- list of account activity

+Areas for Improvement:

+- Remove the following from information being asked:
+  - first name
+  - last name
+- Show the following only upon a request, limit number of requests, of introduce a wait period:
+  - email: user can only change but not see the email address that is on file.
+  - list of account activity: delay by 10 minutes, a large increase in requests for account activity will result in DEFCON 2/3
+  - list of purchases, show only recent, delay full list.

+#### 7. Access Control Monitoring

+There are only two levels.
+Guest User and Logged In User.
+Guest user cannot send data to POST end-points as each is protected via authentication.

+Areas for Improvement:
+- Create a security configuration report that shows what functions are available to guest users and which functions require authentication.

+#### 8. Cross-Site Request Forgery Attack

+All forms use CSRF tokens.

+#### 9. Underlying Library Vulnerability Monitoring

+Security report includes monitoring of Node Security Platform [advisories](https://nodesecurity.io/advisories/)

+Areas for Improvement:
+- Daily security reports sent from each server.

+#### 10. Redirect Attack

+All Redirects and Forwards are local urls are set in the configuration file and are referenced by id/name.
+All redirects and forwards are validated.

 ### Detail

 Credit Cards via Stripe Checkout pattern, this means ```only``` the user's "email" and "productName" will touch the server.